 The great thing about having this course online is that you can do it from the comfort of your home.
 Because it is all recorded, it doesn’t matter if you can’t make all the live sessions.
 You can easily catch up afterwards – and return to the material whenever you need a ‘top up’ in the future.

-The eight webinars, plus additional videos and material on the online resource, lead to 20 hours CPD accredited by the Association for Coaching, with two leading Positive Psychology trainers, and we’re awarding a Certificate in Positive Psychology Practice to those who complete the course.
+The eight webinars, plus additional videos and material on the online resource, lead to 20 hours CPD accredited by the Association for Coaching, with two leading Positive Psychology trainers, and we’re awarding a Positive Psychology Foundations Certificate to those who complete the course.

 This course is an ideal fit for you if you’d like to become more familiar with a range of positive psychology based practices that help improve quality of life, and to also nudge yourself to use some of these practices on a regular basis.